fabricai/ai-inside/README.md

 ## About

-AI Inside by FabricAI offers developers a quick and easy way to integrate FabricAI's **state-of-the-art** AI in their own purchase invoice automation workflows as a SaaS.
+AI Inside by FabricAI offers developers a quick and easy way to integrate FabricAI's **state-of-the-art** AI in their own purchase invoice automation workflows as a SaaS via simple REST API.

 You can use the AI Inside by FabricAI to: